Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: DISCUSSION

-A detailed analysis of motor behavior and its impairment is crucial as a basis for understanding neural function.
-Current methods represent behavior as trajectories of keypoints, thus reducing complex motor kinematics to few points that must be provided beforehand.
-Rather than supporting users with an automatic discovery of deviant behavior, users need to know its characteristics before performing the analysis to define it in terms of keypoints.\\
+A detailed analysis of motor behaviour and its impairment is crucial as a basis for understanding neural function.
+Current methods represent behaviour as trajectories of keypoints, thus reducing complex motor kinematics to few points that must be provided beforehand.
+Rather than supporting users with an automatic discovery of deviant behaviour, users need to know its characteristics before performing the analysis to define it in terms of keypoints.

-We present a self-supervised deep learning approach for training a convolutional neural network that provides a fully automatic, unsupervised diagnostic behavior analysis.
-A second generative network helps to interpret this analysis by magnifying characteristic differences in behavior even across individuals.
-Extensive evaluations in different rodent models and human patients with different neurological diseases and treatments demonstrate the wide applicability of the learned behavior representation for diverse analysis tasks such as disease classification, evaluation of treatment paradigms, or discovering and analyzing causal relations between behavior and neural coding and rewiring in the brain.
-The method is provided as an open source software package called \textit{uBAM}.\\
+We present a self-supervised deep learning approach for training a convolutional neural network that provides a fully automatic, unsupervised diagnostic behaviour analysis.
+A second generative network helps to interpret this analysis by magnifying characteristic differences in behaviour even across individuals.
+The method is provided as an open source software package called \textit{uBAM}.

 A possibly limiting factor of our method is the requirement of a controlled recording environment: the camera view should be roughly the same across subjects and the background mostly static.
 We believe these constraints to be reasonable for biomedical research and common in the lab and clinical practice.
-Nevertheless, our videos feature some changes in the camera viewpoint and contain other moving objects (e.g. nurses in the human data), thereby proving our model to be robust to small changes.\\ Moreover, other methods share the same limitations: a keypoint detector trained on one camera view cannot generalize well to very different viewpoints.
+Nevertheless, our videos feature some changes in the camera viewpoint and contain other moving objects (e.g. nurses in the human data), thereby proving our model to be robust to small changes.

-In order to retrieve an evaluation focused solely on the impaired subject, our model utilizes a pre-pocessing step for extracting the corresponding region-of-interest.
-For our experiments we utilized simple techniques that proved to be robust in the standard clinical and lab setting.
-However, since our approach is independent from this pre-processing, the user is free to utilize other, potentially even supervised detection methods for their data.
+In order to retrieve an evaluation focused solely on the impaired subject, our model utilises a pre-processing step for extracting the corresponding region-of-interest.
+For our experiments we utilised simple techniques that proved to be robust in the standard clinical and lab setting.
+However, since our approach is independent from this pre-processing, the user is free to utilise other, potentially even supervised detection methods for their data.